MicroMUSE: 1991

 Typical problems of growth and success, over time, led to issues with computing resources.
 In April 1991, MicroMUSH moved to MIT.
 The name was officially changed to MicroMUSE during this same time period.

 1992

 Through 1992, the focus of MicroMUSE continued to change, though not very noticeably to existing users.
 New users were given a smaller "quota" of object which they could build.
 The game was extremely popular at this point.
-One could log in at almost any time of day, and find at least thirty active people.
+Users could log in at almost any time of day and find at least thirty active people.

 1993

 By the end of 1993, the space engine, which had been developed within the original theme of MicroMUSE, was moved out of MicroMUSE.
 The focus was shifting; it became less about creativity and communication between random people across the internet, and more about bringing in primary-school children.
 The "quota" of objects was reduced, for all players, from as much as 100, down to 10 "objects".
 The game became more-heavily censored, as some of the leadership began to push a K-12-friendly environment throughout the game.
 Long-time users who did not like the change, and spoke out against it, were often banned from the game altogether.